albertotonda/albertotonda.github.io/content/publication/bucur-2018-evaluating/index.md

   models should be carefully considered before using them in influence maximization approaches, as the errors induced by these models are in some cases too big to benefit the algorithmic performance.'
+featured: false
+publication: '*Proceedings of the Genetic and Evolutionary Computation Conference Companion*'
+doi: 10.1145/3205651.3208238
 links:
 - name: URL
   url: https://doi.org/10.1145/3205651.3208238
 ---